Gaurav12480/Gaurav12480/README.md

 ## 📌 Projects
 - **Calculator App** – A fully functional calculator app built in Kotlin with clean UI.
-- **Seven Wonders App** – Learn to solve the Rubik's Cube in 7 steps, interactive UI in Jetpack Compose.
+- **Seven Wonders App** – An Android app that displays the Seven Wonders of the World in alphabetical order, with interactive navigation.

 ---